SpencerPark/IJava/README.md

 ![display-img](docs/img/display-img.png)

 A [Jupyter](http://jupyter.org/) kernel for executing Java code.
 The kernel executes code via the new [JShell tool](https://docs.oracle.com/javase/9/jshell/introduction-jshell.htm).
-Some of the additional commands should be supported in the future via a syntax similar to the ipython magics.
+Some of the additional commands should be supported as needed via a syntax similar to the ipython magics.

 The kernel is fully functional.
 Check out the [list of features](#features) further down in the README.
 Any requests for new ones or prioritizing current requests are welcomed in the [issues](https://github.com/SpencerPark/IJava/issues) along with bug requests, installation help, or other questions.

 If you are interested in building your own kernel that runs on the JVM check out the related project that this kernel is build on, [jupyter-jvm-basekernel](https://github.com/SpencerPark/jupyter-jvm-basekernel).

-For Maven dependency resolution, the kernel is using [ShrinkWrap resolvers](https://github.com/shrinkwrap/resolver).

 ### Contents